-- Wresinski Workshops — bimonthly discussions inspired by the thinking and writing of Joseph Wresinski, founder of ATD Fourth World.
-Organized in cooperation with the magazine “Więź”, these workshops bring together students, academics, and members of ATD Fourth World to share their points of view and discuss issues related to contemporary politics;
+- Wresinski Workshops are regular discussions inspired by the thinking and writing of Joseph Wresinski, founder of ATD Fourth World.
+These workshops bring together students, academics, and members of ATD Fourth World to share diverse points of view and discuss issues related to social politics.